internetarchive/iari/README.md

 # Why store the data about references in a graph database?
 The advantages of having access to this data in a graph are many.
-* Overview and visualization of references across (whole categories) of Wikipedia pages becomes possible.
+* Overview and visualization of references across Wikipedia articles and language editions becomes possible.
-* Overview of most cited websites in the world
+* Overview of most cited websites in the world (see also [bestref.net](https://bestref.net/) which is based on data extraction from the dump files)
 * Insight into how many references have URLs, authors and other valuable information.
 * Using SPARQL it becomes easy to e.g. pinpoint pages with less trustworthy sources
 * Using the data over time can help follow and understand changes in patterns of referencing.